-After entering the information necessary to complete the documentation of the YBE the worker will:
+After entering the information necessary to complete the documentation of the Youth Behavioral Evaluation the Worker will:

-- Review all of the screens to make sure that the information is complete and accurate; and, - Send the YBE to the supervisor's in-box for review and approval.
+- Review all of the screens to make sure that the information is complete and accurate; and, - Send the Youth Behavioral Evaluation to the supervisor's in-box for review and approval.

-3.10 Supervisor Actions
+4.10 Supervisor Actions

-The supervisor will review the YBE to determine if the information is complete and accurate.
-If the supervisor has any questions about the information he or she will discuss them with the worker.
+The supervisor will review the Youth Behavioral Evaluation to determine if the information is complete and accurate.
+If the supervisor has any questions about the information he or she will discuss them with the Worker.

-Once the supervisor has determined that the information is complete the supervisor will take the appropriate action to address the worker's findings.
+Once the supervisor has determined that the information is complete the supervisor will take the appropriate action to address the Worker's findings.

-3.11 Incomplete Assessment
+4.11 Incomplete Assessment

-There may be occasions when it is not possible to complete the YBE.
+There may be occasions when it is not possible to complete the Youth Behavioral Evaluation.
 In these instances the supervisor should indicate on the Conclusion Screen that this is an incomplete assessment and select the reason which reflects why the assessment is incomplete.
 The supervisor can also enter any comments about the assessment in the comments box if they choose to make an explanation of the reasons why the assessment was incomplete.

-The supervisor may decide, based on the results of the YBE, to close the case.
-This decision can be made when there are no Behavioral Control Influences present and the risk rating indicates that there is no risk of future status offense or delinquency or that there is a low risk of future status offense or delinquency.
+The supervisor may decide, based on the results of the Youth Behavioral Evaluation, to close the case.
+This decision can be made when there are no Behavioral Control Influences present and the risk rating indicates that there little or no risk of future status offenses or delinquency.

-3.12 Refer to Community Service Provider
+4.12 Refer to Community Service Provider